When It Rains It Pours

 Extreme rainstorms and snowstorms are happening more frequently.

-- Extreme downpours rainstorms and snowfalls that are among the largest experienced at a particular location* are now happening 30 percent more often on average across the contiguous United States than in 1948.
+• Extreme downpours – rain storms and snowfalls that are the largest experienced in a particular location – are now happening 20 percent more often across the contiguous United States than in 1948.
 (Our analysis covered the period from 1948 to 2011, which offered the most complete weather data.)

-- Not only are extreme downpours more frequent, but they are also more intense.
-The total amount of precipitation produced by the largest storm in each year at each station increased by 10 percent over the period of analysis, on average across the contiguous United States.
+• Not only are extreme downpours more frequent, but they are also more intense.
+Across the contiguous United States, the total amount of precipitation delivered by extreme downpours per year increased by 35 percent between 1948 and 2011.
+(See Figure ES-2.)

-- The U.S. Global Change Research Program composed of a wide range of leading experts from the U.S. National Oceanic and Atmospheric Administration, the National Aeronautics and Space Administration, and universities called the increase in heavy downpours one of the clearest precipitation trends in the United States and linked the phenomenon to global warming in its report, Global Climate Change Impacts in the United States.
+• The U.S. Climate Change Science Program – composed of a wide range of experts from the U.S. National Oceanic and Atmospheric Administration, NASA, and leading universities – has linked the increase in heavy downpours to global warming, calling it “one of the clearest precipitation trends in the United States”.

 Global warming will very likely drive future increases in extreme downpours, with a wide range of harmful consequences.

-- Short of economy-wide limits on global warming pollution, local, state and federal governments should focus on reducing pollution from the largest sources most notably power plants and transportation.
-The Obama administrations proposed carbon pollution standards for new power plants and the proposed carbon pollution and fuel efficiency standards for cars and light trucks through model year 2025 are two noteworthy proposals at the federal level.
-Regional programs such as the Northeasts Regional Greenhouse Gas Initiative can also help to achieve this goal.
+• Short of economy-wide caps on global warming pollution, local, state and federal governments should focus on capping and reducing pollution from the largest sources – most notably power plants and the transportation sector.
+Regional programs such as the Northeast’s Regional Greenhouse Gas Initiative can help to achieve this goal.